0r4n63Ju1c3/CapStone-/Test Data/README.rst

 Test Data-
 =============

-This file holds all testing data
+This directory holds all testing data.

+* 12 hour, 30 minute tests were conducted using the IoT teams infrastructure -> weather station
+* local2way consists of tests ran locally (127.0.0.1) on a raspberry pi

-** test.py and system_monitor.py are the two python testing files
+*test.py and system_monitor.py are the two python testing files*

 Performance Metrics